chdiethelm/srecon19/README.md

 [Laura Nolan](https://twitter.com/lauralifts)'s background is in Site Reliability Engineering, software engineering, distributed systems, and computer science.
 She wrote the 'Managing Critical State' chapter in the O'Reilly 'Site Reliability Engineering' book, as well as contributing to the more recent 'Seeking SRE'.

 ### Notes

+I enjoyed this presentation.
+We can all learn a considerable amount from incidents encountered by others.
+I salute companies which share high profile issues in tech blogs or other reports.
+One problem many companies face: how to stress test

 [Slides](https://www.usenix.org/sites/default/files/conference/protected-files/sre19amer_slides_nolan.pdf)